Emergency Plumber MA

 What should I do during a plumbing emergency in Worcester?

-First, try to shut off the water supply to the affected area to limit damage.
-Then submit your information through our form, which takes about 30 seconds.
-A licensed Worcester plumber will call you back in under 3 minutes to discuss the situation and head to your location.
-While waiting, take photos of any damage for your insurance claim, and if water is near electrical outlets, shut off power to those circuits from your breaker panel.
+Shut off the water supply to the affected area first — that's the single biggest thing you can do to limit damage.
+Then call us or submit the form (takes about 30 seconds).
+A licensed Worcester plumber will be on the way fast.
+While you wait, take photos for insurance, and if water is near electrical outlets, kill power to those circuits at the breaker panel.